1. Planning orcharhino Server installation

 -

-If you have external orcharhino Proxies registered to orcharhino Server, configure them with custom SSL certificates.
-For more information, see Configuring orcharhino Proxy with a Custom SSL Certificate in Installing orcharhino Proxy.
+If you have orcharhino Proxy Servers registered to orcharhino Server, configure them with custom SSL certificates.
+For more information, see Configuring orcharhino Proxy Server with a Custom SSL Certificate in Installing orcharhino Proxy Server.

 Use this procedure to create a custom SSL certificate for orcharhino Server.
 If you already have a custom SSL certificate for orcharhino Server, skip this procedure.